-16 Jul Customer Loyalty Part 2: Simple Points Systems & Tier Systems
+16 Jul Customer Loyalty: Points Systems & Tier Systems

-This week we keep an emphasis on retention.
-Today we’re talking about two more common and highly effective customer loyalty programs.
+Let’s take a closer look at retention by highlighting two more common and highly effective types of customer loyalty programs.
 These are simple points systems and tier systems.
 Utilizing a simple points system is the most common type of customer loyalty program.
 This system works wonders when kept simple.
 But it’s important to refrain from turning a simple points system into an elaborate and confusing one.

 What’s a classic example of a simple points system?

 Customers buy “X” number of items to receive “Y” item free or at a discounted rate at a certain purchasing point.
 Assuming the quality and price of the products are the same, eCommerce customers will naturally gravitate towards businesses offering a greater incentive.